ubbcluj-cs-club-iot/aws-iot-core-mqtt-python-client-sample/README.md

 Both of these scripts require placing the following files in the same directory where the scripts are located:

-* `device_rsa` - the device's private key - typically generated
+* `private.key` - the device's private key - typically generated
   when creating a new AWS IoT Core thing
-* `device.pem` - the device's certificate - typically generated
+* `cert.pem` - the device's certificate - typically generated
   when creating a new AWS IoT Core thing
 * `AmazonRootCA1.pem` - Amazon [root certificate](https://www.amazontrust.com/repository/AmazonRootCA1.pem)